 The current maven build supports two types of docker container generations from the build using maven profiles to trigger it.

-The first profile is called 'docker' and can be called like this this will generate individual docker containers for each microservice.
+The first profile is called 'docker' and can be called like this mvn clean package -DskipTests -Pdocker this will generate individual docker containers for each microservice.
 The corresponding docker-compose file is docker-compose-dist.yml